3 Night Brecon Beacons Guided Walking Holiday

 Classic rooms are comfortable en-suite guest rooms, ideal for a peaceful night's sleep.
 Amenities include free Wi-Fi, tea and coffee-making facilities, toiletries (hand wash, shampoo, and shower gel), and a TV.

-Premium rooms are more spacious en-suite guest rooms.
+Premium rooms are more spacious en-suite guest rooms*.
 Amenities include free Wi-Fi, tea and coffee-making facilities, toiletries (hand wash, shampoo, body lotion, shower gel), and a 32-inch TV.
-Extras include bathrobes, slippers, and comfortable mattresses.
+Extras include bathrobes, slippers.

-Superior rooms are even more spacious en-suite guest rooms offering upgraded views of the surrounds.
+Superior rooms are even more spacious en-suite guest rooms offering upgraded views of the surroundings*.
 Amenities include free Wi-Fi, tea and coffee-making facilities, toiletries (hand wash, shampoo, body lotion, shower gel), and a 32-inch TV.
-Extras include bathrobes, slippers, and comfortable mattresses.
+Extras include bathrobes, slippers.

 We love: Rooms 6 and 7 in the main house both have gorgeous views across the garden and the Brecon Beacons.
 Room 21 is up in the eaves and has a separate seating area (please be mindful of the low ceilings).
 The garden guest rooms are very pretty and have their own small deck.